Video Visits & Virtual Shared Medical Appointments

 - If you haven’t already, activate your MyChart account.

-- If using a smartphone for your visit, download the MyChart mobile app.
+- If using a smartphone for your visit, download the MyClevelandClinic app or the MyChart mobile app.

 - Complete PreCheck-In for your appointment in MyChart.
-This can be done up to 7 days prior to your visit.
+This can be done as early as a week ahead of time.

-- Ensure internet browser pop-up blockers are disabled.
+- Make sure internet browser pop-up blockers are disabled for Zoom.

 - Check the camera, microphone, and speakers on your device to make sure they are working.